isc-projects/stork/doc/install.rst

 .. code-block:: console

-   $ sudo systemctl enable isc-stork-server
+   $ sudo systemctl enable isc-stork-agent
-   $ sudo systemctl start isc-stork-server
+   $ sudo systemctl start isc-stork-agent

 To check the status:

 .. code-block:: console

-   $ sudo systemctl status isc-stork-server
+   $ sudo systemctl status isc-stork-agent

 After starting, the agent periodically tries to detect installed Kea DHCP or BIND 9 services on the system.
 If it finds them, they are